How Our ‘Craft’ Cider is Made

 We believe that ‘Add Sulphites’ and ‘Add Yeast’ are desirable, as sulphites will remove any odd wild yeast that might produce ropiness/mousiness and a known commercial yeast will give a more controlled fermentation.

 ‘Add Glucose Syrup’ is not necessary because in most cases the pressed apple juice will have sufficient sugar to yield 6% – 8% ABV, leaving plenty of room for a sweeter cider, or a strong dry cider.
+We try to control the sweetness by selectively blending different ciders.
+We Dion’t make a sweet cider, we make a medium/dry cider.

 ‘Add Water’ is something that should be considered very carefully.
 For the purposes of Tax and Labelling requirements, cider must contain at least 35% apple juice.
 HMRC Notice 162 states